trondhindenes/flansible/README.md

 Celery requires a datastore, either Redis or RabbitMQ.

 #### Configuration
-The config.ini file should be pretty self-explanatory
+The config.ini file should be pretty self-explanatory.
+It's probably a good idea to remove lines 5-10 in app.py, as that's only a debug definition which probably won't make sense to you.

 ### Setup
+Setup tested on Ubuntu 14.04
-from the Flansible/Flansible directory (where the .py files live), run the following (either using screen or in separate terminals):
+from the Flansible/Flansible directory (where the .py files live), run the following (either using [screen](http://aperiodic.net/screen/start) or in separate terminals):

 `celery worker -A app.celery --loglevel=info` (this starts the celery worker which will actually execute the things)

 `python app.py` (this starts the actual webserver.
 You're free to replace the built-in flask server with something else)